 Workers’ Comp Insurance Frequently Asked Questions (FAQs)

 Workers’ compensation insurance and the various state exemptions that exist can lead to a lot of confusion.
-If you still have questions after reading the most common questions asked, feel free to visit our forum or leave a comment below.

 What is workmans’ comp exemption?

 Workers’ compensation exemptions release business owners from the obligation of carrying workers’ comp insurance.
 Business owners can get exemptions for themselves or certain employees if they meet all state requirements.
 Exempt employees could still sue an employer for medical bills and lost wages if their injuries are the result of negligence.

 Is workers’ comp insurance required for the self-employed?